 There must always be two responsible leaders on each program unless the program is co-sponsored by another university that agrees to assist with potential emergencies while the group is abroad.
 Larger programs will enrollments over 20 students will require at least three responsible leaders.
 The primary leader must be a USM faculty member (either full-time or part-time) in order to be sponsored by USM.

-The second leader can be another USM faculty member, a USM staff member, a USM graduate student, a faculty member at a different university, a colleague from the host country who is willing to accompany the group at all times or serve as an on-call emergency backup person, or a spouse.
+The second leader can be another USM faculty member, a USM staff member, a faculty member at a different university, a colleague from the host country who is willing to accompany the group at all times or serve as an on-call emergency backup person, or a spouse.
 Serving as the second leader is excellent experience for faculty members who are thinking about developing their own short-term travel program.
+The second leader must have the ability to assume the faculty teaching role in the case of an emergency.

 First preference is given to USM faculty and staff for the position of a second leader.
 If you wish to elect a secondary leader that is not employed by USM, we must work through Human Resources to temporarily hire the elected leader to provide the same liability protection and coverage as a regular university employee.